hicksjduk/sudoku-java/README.md

 To run the solver, run (the `Solver` class)[src/main/java/uk/org/thehickses/sudoku/Solver.java].
 This solves the puzzle [which was claimed in 2012 to be the hardest Sudoku ever devised](https://abcnews.go.com/blogs/headlines/2012/06/can-you-solve-the-hardest-ever-sudoku).

+Alternatively, the `solve` method can be invoked on any puzzle, which is represented by an instance of the `Grid` class.
 The input puzzle is not validated, but is assumed to fulfil the following criteria:

-* it is a 9x9 grid (a two-dimensional array of `int`, with nine elements, each of which contains nine elements).
+* it is a grid with nine rows, each of which contains nine columns.
 * every square is either empty (represented by the value 0) or contains one of the values 1 to 9 inclusive.
 * no row, column or box contains duplicate values in its non-empty squares.

+The `solve` method returns a stream containing all the possible solutions for the input grid; each solution is a grid where every square contains a non-zero value.
+The `main` method takes the first solution in the returned stream; thus evaluation terminates as soon as a solution is found.
+If
-The solver prints an error message if no solution can be found, otherwise the first solution found is returned.
+no solution can be found, an error message is printed; otherwise the solution found is output.

 The program uses a straightforward algorithm which tries every possibility to solve the puzzle.
 For any given grid: